 Beyond sustainable event meal tickets (which we know massively contributes to event sustainability) there are also many other ways to get involved in promoting a greener tomorrow.
 Offered on a part-time basis, this course sounds like a great place to start.
 If you have determination and wifi, you can even work from the fields!
 Or, if you’re lucky enough to be having a post-season wind-down, the beach!

-The two week programme plays part of Falmouth’s MA in Creative Events Management, though can be taken independently.
+The two-week programme is part of Falmouth’s MA in Creative Events Management, although can be taken independently.
 It’s a great opportunity to learn new skills and make industry contacts.

 The certification is valid for three years after completion.
 This is to be expected from such a fast-paced and progressive industry.
 We’re sure that over the next three years there will be much more for us to learn too.
 Bring it on!

 What is A Greener Festival?